juaneth/Argon/notes/logins.md

 https and nodejs maybe arent the best for a databse??

-I could go the normal way with a "username" and "password", username being invite used to create account and password... a password created upon account creation
+I could go the normal way with a "username" and "password", username being invite used to create account and password... a password created upon account creation.

+https://www.npmjs.com/package/bcrypt encrypt with this and then also have https stuffs